-The Agency's financial instruments recognized in the statement of financial position consist of cash, accounts receivable and accounts payable and accrued liabilities.
+The Agency's financial instruments recognized in the statement of financial position consist of cash and accounts receivable.
 The Agency generally recognizes a financial instrument when it enters into a contract which creates a financial asset or financial liability.
 Financial assets and financial liabilities are initially measured at cost, which is the fair value at the time of acquisition.

 The Agency subsequently measures all of its financial assets and financial liabilities at cost or amortized cost.
 Financial assets measured at cost include cash.
 Financial assets measured at amortized cost include accounts receivable.
-Financial liabilities measured at cost include accounts payable and accrued liabilities.

-The carrying values of cash, accounts receivable and accounts payable and accrued liabilities approximate current fair value due to their nature and/or the short-term maturity associated with these instruments.
+The carrying values of cash and accounts receivable approximate current fair value due to their nature and/or the short-term maturity associated with these instruments.